Grow This: West Virginia Garden Challenge

 The Grow This: West Virginia Garden Challenge provides free seeds to anyone in West Virginia who fills out a short survey.

 The program launched in 2018 and, for the first few years, had a few hundred participants statewide.
-But in 2020, as a result of COVID-19 lockdowns, more than 25,000 people signed up to receive seeds.
-Many were first-time gardeners.
+But interest exploded in 2020, as COVID lockdowns had many stuck at home and looking for a new hobby.
+In 2022, Grow This seeds and gardening instruction reached over 100,000 West Virginians.
+Around 40 percent of participants were first time gardeners.

 By the numbers